sigmie/docs.sigmie.com/src/pages/docs/api/limits.md

 description: Service upper limits
 ---

-There are some limits that apply to the use of our service.
+Some limits apply to the use of our service.

 ---